Štěchovice: History

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Štěchovice is the Church of Saint John the Baptist.
+The main landmark of Štěchovice is the Church of Saint John the Baptist.
 It was built mainly in the Art Nouveau style in 1911–1913 and belongs to the most important Czech sacral buildings of the 20th century.
 Prominent artists, such as Vojtěch Sucharda or Čeněk Vosmík, participated in the sculptural decoration of the church.